libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects.

+## Changelog:
+-Implemented Cadence DB (More of a test, may be removed due to token useage.)
+-Various Bug Fixes

 ## Future Plans
 -Give Aetherius tools like web-search